 Finding the right fit is always important – whether it’s for clothing, shoes, or your breast pump flange.
 One of the most common questions I get from breastfeeding moms is how to maximize breast milk output while pumping.
 But many of them don’t realize the answer has a lot to do with flange sizing.
 The correct flange size makes the pumping session both more comfortable and more efficient since it stimulates the breast more effectively.

 The flange mimics a proper breastfeeding latch.
 Too large, and the areola gets compressed, causing the milk to get stuck prior to release, much like the kink in a water hose.
 Too small, and there’s too much friction on the nipple, causing blisters, soreness, and inadequate milk production.

-It may seem overwhelming, one more thing to learn, especially for a new mom.
-Let’s take a closer look at the mechanics sizing to better understand and prepare for your perfect size!
+It may seem overwhelming, (one more thing to learn!) especially for new moms.
+Let’s take a closer look at how to find the right size.

-A breast pump flange is the funnel or cone-shaped plastic cup that fits directly over your nipple to form a seal around the areola to create a vacuum that gently draws the nipple into the funnel for milk extraction.
+A breast pump flange (also called a breast shield) is the cone-shaped plastic cup that fits directly over your nipple to form a seal around the areola.
+Vacuum suction creates an effective seal gently draws the nipple into the funnel for milk extraction.

-A comfortable fit for both means less physical stress on the breasts, which helps the body relax and respond well to oxytocin, the hormone responsible for releasing milk that is produced and stored.
+A comfortable fit means less physical stress on the breasts, which helps the body relax and respond well to oxytocin, the hormone responsible for releasing milk.